imjacobclark/Recify/README.md

 A proof of concept Spotify track recomender using K Nearest Neighbours.

-This is pretty rough around the edges, I haven't unit tested it, rolled my own simple Mustache and CSV parser and generally thrown caution to the wind *in order to focus on the core purpose of the project* (I may clean it up later).
+This is pretty rough around the edges, I haven't unit tested it, rolled my own simple Mustache and CSV parser and generally thrown caution to the wind **in order to focus on the core purpose of the project** (Which is learning Haskell, KNN and the Spotify API).

+PRs welcome, feedback welcome - once "complete" I'll probably write up my approach, see _Technical Details_ below for more on that now without having to go through the source code.

 ## Tech 📸